Code of Conduct for Administrative Law Judges

 The Ethics Commission’s Committee on Standards of Conduct for State Administrative Law Judges is authorized to issue written Advisory Opinions to any person whose conduct is governed by the ALJ Code of Conduct.
 Prior ALJ Advisory Opinions may be viewed by clicking here.

 Written Advisory Opinions provide immunity in the Complaint process to the requester, or any similarly situated person, when the Opinions are relied upon in good faith.
 The Commission’s staff also provides informal advice regarding the Code of Conduct.

 The Complaint Process

-Administrative Law Judges found guilty of a material violation of the Act may receive a written admonishment and be fined up to one thousand dollars per violation.
-In appropriate circumstances, the Commission may also order restitution, direct that he or she cease and desist from a particular course of action, or recommend that the person be suspended or his or her employment be terminated.
+Administrative Law Judges found guilty of a material violation of the ALJ Code of Conduct may receive a written admonishment and be fined up to $1,000 per violation.
+The Commission may also order restitution, direct that the ALJ cease and desist from certain conduct, or recommend that the person be suspended or terminated from employment or removed from office.